Legal Drafting Tools Compared: 5 Picks for Discovery & More

 Drafting is one of the most time-consuming parts of legal practice.
 Every contract, pleading, or discovery document demands precision, and even small mistakes can create setbacks.

 For years, legal professionals relied on manual drafting in Microsoft Word and endless copy-and-paste routines to get the job done.
-That approach still works (for some), but it drains time and leaves plenty of room for inconsistency.
+That approach still works (for some solo practitioners), but it drains time and leaves plenty of room for inconsistency.

 Today, legal drafting tools offer another path.
-These platforms combine templates, document automation, and AI to take routine work off your plate and make legal writing faster, more accurate, and far less frustrating.
+These platforms combine templates, document automation, and AI to take legal writing tasks off your plate and make the process faster, more accurate, and far less frustrating.

-Whether you’re in a law firm managing contract drafting at scale or a litigator buried in discovery documents, the right tool can lighten the load and improve document quality.
+Whether you’re in a law firm managing contract drafting at scale or a litigator buried in discovery documents, the right legal writing tool can lighten the load and improve document quality.

 That brings us to the big question: which type of tool fits your work best?